RudyKarpus/Duplicate-files-detection-app/README.md

 ## Description

-Multithreaded app allowing user to scan folder for finding, deleting duplicated files in folders.
+Multithreaded app allowing user to scan folder for finding and deleting duplicated files in it.

 ## Technology